drachenpapa/finance-tool/README.md

 git clone https://github.com/your_username/financial-management-system.git
 ```
 2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
-3. Build and run the `TableView.java` file to start the application.
+3. Build and run the `FinanceTool.java` file to start the application.

 ## Usage
 - Upon launching the application, you will see a table view displaying financial entries.